vsoch/freegenes/docs/_docs/development/migrate.md

 $ python manage.py import_flask_json /code/scripts/data/2019-08-15
 ```

 will import the json from those exports into the current database.
+There are
+over 10K wells so the original import can take a minute.